 Years of drinking coffee and tea can cause unsightly, stained teeth.
-Many people are looking for easy and affordable ways to brighten up their smile by whitening their teeth.
+Many people are looking for easy and affordable ways to brighten up their smile by teeth whitening.
 There are so many products on the market it can be hard to know what will actually work.
 Also, do you know which products are safe for your teeth?

 Whitening pens are inexpensive and easy to use, but how do they work?
 Let’s break it down.